 What does “denwa” mean in Japanese?

-Native speakers say “denwa” to mean ‘phone’ or ‘phone call’ in Japanese.
-Perhaps, some Japanese learners know this word as it is often used in Japanese conversations.
+Native speakers say “denwa” often to mean ‘phone’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
 In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “denwa” more clearly.
+My explanations would help Japanese learners understand “denwa” more clearly.
 Then, let’s get started!

 Contents